The Commission has the following standing working groups:

 To manage and disburse Commission funds in order to support events that will help enhance the Commission’s mission and educate the campus on issues related to diversity, equality, and inclusiveness.

-The Funding Working Group will be accepting its first round of grant applications through September 17, 2014.
+The Funding Working Group will be accepting grant applications November 14, 2014 and February 20, 2015.
 GRANT APPLICATIONS CAN BE ACCESSED here.

 College is about meeting people who are different form you.
 And this is why diversity initiatives matter.